editor & guide

 I am passionate about growth and discipline, but you won’t know me to give you a pamphlet with your name at the top followed by a list of all the many things you should be doing, starting yesterday.
 Instead, I understand that our stories vary based on our personalities, our goals, and our journeys.
 With that in mind, the ideas and stories expressed on the blog are those of my personal interest or exploration, and are intended to initiate a conversation, to share experiences of similar or opposing natures.

-Contrary to the likes of many, including my husband, I enjoy domestic duties.
-You can find me happily doing laundry, cleaning, rearranging, preparing and cooking food, baking and burning or undercooking things.
+Contrary to the likes of many, I enjoy domestic duties.
+You can find me happily doing laundry, cleaning, rearranging, preparing homemade meals, baking and burning or undercooking things.
 Before long, there’s a chance I will be trying something new, and if I can’t seem to get it right (and it isn’t bread), I usually get right back in that kitchen and try to whip up another.
-Since my husband works the most outside of the house, I tend to work the most within; but as much as I love tending to our home, I also really love splitting the household chores…

 Graciously and with poise, I immerse myself in research for the pure sake of learning.
 I am intrigued by the mind and the body and how the two can learn to work together so cohesively.
 But what intrigues me even more is the process that comes before the two actually meet - that window of time and space when in the midst of change and understanding, we feel as though our experience is just a waste of time, or has no direction, but come to realize on the other side that it was all truly worth it.
 It’s worth it even for the tiny details.